ishitvyas/localisationofschool/CONTRIBUTING.md

 We are currently working on and looking for contributors in following area.

 1. **Website Building**
     We are planning to put this content in website for easily accessible.
+For more information check issue.
 2. **Give voice to localise**
   We have animated videos in three language - English, Hindi and Gujarati.
 Record Audio in your language, For making it follow this [guidelines](https://gitter.im/Open-Leadership-Localisation-of-School/Lobby).
 3. **Reach to the school**